 Classroom training, with emphasis on acting, voice production, and movement, is the cornerstone of the CCM experience.
 Production work, taken as a class for credit, is the natural extension of the classroom where students put their training to the test in the rehearsal and production of major works from the theatrical canon.
 In addition, master classes offered by internationally recognized artists complement the student training experience at CCM.

-Each incoming class, numbering around 20 students, moves as a group through the four years of training.
+Each incoming class, numbering from 15-18 students, moves as a group through the four years of training.
 The curriculum is comprehensive, structured, and varied.

 - The acting track takes students through a progression from a year of Viewpoints and Suzuki Training, to a year of Meisner and Morris Training, through an in-depth year in the Michael Chekhov Technique, and finishes with a year of styles work.